OrgovanGeza/PET-to-Filament/README.md

 I also included the [gcodes](/02_Gcodes/) for 0.4mm nozzle and PLA, but please always slice your own from the STLs if you can!

 I collected all the STLs, pictures, diagrams from the "base" projects, and put them into their respective folders as well.
+You will not need them if you will build exactly the version that I built, but I felt like including them in this repo for safe measure.

 ## The beginnings
 I purchased every needed electronic / hardware part, and collected + sliced all the STLs.